MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

     cpu_count: int, Optional default is -1, referring to all threads This parameter is useful when the number of simulations are more than 1, below that performance differences are minimal added in 0.39.11.21+

-    kwargs: **dict
+    to_csv: bool dfault is False,
-        Additional keyword arguments, e.g., to_csv=True, use this flag to correct results from a csv file directly stored at the location of the running apsimx file.
+         If True, results are wrriten to a csv file instantly at the location of the apsimx file.

     Warning:
     --------------